The Dashboard home page displays a list of test suites a user has added to favorites.

 - In Total (provided at the end of the test run).
 Only one header is present: "Coverage: All".

 The Dashboard fetches source code client-side from a server, which uses the open-source Gerrit REST API.

 Monitoring & testing

 The VTS Dashboard provides the following monitors and unit tests.

 - Test email alerts.
 Alerts are configured in a Cron job that executes at a fixed interval of two (2) minutes.
 The job reads the VTS status table to determine if new data has been uploaded to each table, done by checking the test's raw data upload timestamp is newer than the last status update timestamp.
 If the upload timestamp is newer, the job queries for new data between now and the last raw data upload.
 New test case failures, continued test case failures, transient test case failures, test case fixes, an inactive tests are determined; this information is then sent in email format to the subscribers of each test.

 - Web service health.
 Google Stackdriver integrates with Google App Engine to provide easy monitoring of the VTS Dashboard.
 Simple uptime checks verify pages can be accessed while other tests can be created to verify latency on each page, servlet, or database.
 These checks ensure the Dashboard is always accessible (else an administrator will be notified).

 - Analytics.
-Each page on the VTS Dashboard supports integration with Google Cloud Analytics, provided that an Analytics ID is specified in the configuration.
-This provides more robust analysis of page usage, user interaction, locality, session statistics, etc. By simply providing the valid ID in the pom.xml file, analytics are automatically provided.
+You can integrate a VTS Dashboard page with Google Cloud Analytics by specifying a valid Analytics ID in the page configuration (the pom.xml file).
+Integration provides a more robust analysis of page usage, user interaction, locality, session statistics, etc.